shengliangd/OhBing/README.md

 and searches the Internet with appropriate keywords if necessary.
 The retrieved memories and search results are then added to the prompt for reply generation.

+You can also trigger a reflection (manually), which will try to generate insights from the memories, and add back to the memory to be used in future conversations.

+Summarization and reflection are inspired by [Generative Agents: Interactive Simulacra of Human Behavior](https://arxiv.org/abs/2304.03442).

+Currently it is hard-coded to use gpt-3.5-turbo.
+It has costed merely 4 RMB for testing and playing till now.
+Try gpt-4 if you have enough money : \)

 ## Usage

 1. Clone this repo;
 2. Install required Python packages: `pip install -r requirements.txt`;
-3. Install firefox-esr: `sudo apt install firefox-esr`, and install [geckodriver](https://github.com/mozilla/geckodriver) if you see compatibility warnings later;
+3. Install firefox-esr: `sudo add-apt-repository ppa:mozillateam/ppa && sudo apt install -y firefox-esr`.
+And install [geckodriver](https://github.com/mozilla/geckodriver) if you see compatibility warnings during launch;
 4. Configure environment variables:
     - `OPENAI_API_BASE`: OpenAI API base URL, default to `https://api.openai.com/v1`;
     - `OPENAI_API_KEY`: OpenAI API key.
-4. Run `python3 main.py <config_name> 127.0.0.1` to start the web server;
+5. Run `python3 main.py <config_name> 127.0.0.1` to start the web server.
+Available configs can be found/added under `configs/`.
-5. Open `http://127.0.0.1:5000` in your browser and start chatting.
+6. Open `http://127.0.0.1:5000` in your browser and start chatting.

 Tips:
 1. Access `http://127.0.0.1:5000/memory` to see the memory of the bot;